The Utility Player

 Yes, we're stuffing 8GB of RAM into our $900 build.
 Memory is dirt-cheap right now, and thanks to Windows 7's clever caching system (which keeps oft-used programs in memory unless you need the RAM for something else), this kind of upgrades yields real performance benefits.

 Yeah, we just copied the storage section from the Econobox.
 You caught us.
-Here's the thing: you won't find a better 7,200-RPM desktop drive than the SpinPoint F3, and we wouldn't spend any more on a DVD burner than the $21 we're dropping on the Asus model listed above.
+Here's the thing: you won't find a better 7,200-RPM desktop drive than the Spinpoint F3, and we wouldn't spend any more on a DVD burner than what we're dropping on the Asus model listed above.
 Were we to open our wallets for anything else on the storage front, it'd be on an SSD that would put us way over budget.
-So, we've put an SSD in the alternatives section instead.
+So, we've put an SSD in the alternatives section, instead.

 If your PC's audio output is piped through a set of iPod earbuds or a crappy pair of speakers old enough to be beige, you're probably fine using the Utility Player's integrated motherboard audio.
 Ditto if you're running audio to a compatible receiver or speakers over a digital S/PDIF connection.
 However, if you've spent more than the cost of dinner and a movie on a set of halfway decent analog headphones or speakers, you'd do well to upgrade to Asus' excellent Xonar DG sound card.
-According to the results of our blind listening tests, this budget wonder is a cut above integrated audio and even sounds better than cards that cost several times as much.
+According to the results of our blind listening tests, this budget wonder is a cut above integrated audio and can even sound more pleasing to the ear than pricier offerings.
 The Xonar DG has a TR Editor's Choice award in its trophy cabinet, too.